Willmer Broadnax: Later years and death

-Broadnax was killed in 1992 by his lover Lavina Richardson (age 42 at the time), who was later found guilty of involuntary manslaughter on February 4, 1993.
+Broadnax was killed in 1992 by his lover Lavina Richardson (who was age 42 at the time), who was later found guilty of involuntary manslaughter on February 4, 1993.
 Leading up to the stabbing, Broadnax had allegedly been jealous of Richardson.
 Broadnax saw Richardson in a vehicle with another man, bumped his car into theirs, and dragged Richardson out.
 He then threatened her with a knife before he was disarmed by a bystander, whereupon Richardson picked up his knife and stabbed him three times.
 Broadnax died from his injuries several days later on June 1, 1992.

 Upon Broadnax's death in 1992, it was discovered that Broadnax was a trans man.
 This created a stir in the gospel community, with many prominent singers at the time insisting that they had suspected all along that his gender assigned at birth was female, including JoJo Wallace of the Sensational Nightingales who said, "I always wondered about Axe."
 However, it is more likely that only his brother William "Big Axe" Broadnax and other close family members knew about his gender identity.

 The intersection of Broadnax's gender and race created some issues for him on tour as public bathrooms were segregated.
 It was not uncommon for many gospel singers to be unable to use public restrooms where they performed.
-Broadnax was forced to keep his gender identity a secret by using the restroom alone, which also provoked from retrospective suspicion by Claude Jeter who said, "Ax’d always go off by himself."
+Broadnax was forced to keep his gender identity a secret by using the restroom alone, which also provoked from retrospective suspicion by Claude Jeter who said, "Ax'd always go off by himself."